clelidm/SpinModels/GenerateData/README.md

 # Generating Data from Spin Models with High Order Interactions

-This simple program generates binary data from a spin model with any chosen spin interactions.
+This simple program generates binary data from a spin model with any chosen set of interactions.
 Interactions can be of any order.

 The program can use:
  - pre-defined spin models (i.e., the independent model, and the fully connected pairwise model);